phptuts/codingwithnoah/arduino-blockly/lesson-3-number-variables-servos/index.md

 <p><img src="/images/arduino-block/lesson-3/step22a.png" /></p>
 <p><img src="/images/arduino-block/lesson-3/step22b.png" /></p>

-<p>23) Connect the "Get Variable" block to the "String to Whole Number".
+<p>23) Connect the "Get Variable" block to the "String to Whole Number" block.
 Be sure to set it to use the "User Input" variable.</p>

 <p><img src="/images/arduino-block/lesson-3/step23a.png" /></p>
 <p><img src="/images/arduino-block/lesson-3/step23b.png" /></p>

-<p>24) Open the "Servo" menu and take the "Servo Move" block to the bottom of the "IF" Block Do Section.</p>
+<p>24) Open the "Servo" menu and take the "Servo Move" block to the bottom of the "IF" Block "do" Section.</p>
 <p><img src="/images/arduino-block/lesson-3/step24a.png" /></p>
 <p><img src="/images/arduino-block/lesson-3/step24b.png" /></p>

 <p>25) Change the PIN dropdown to 2.<p>
 <p><img src="/images/arduino-block/lesson-3/step25.png" /></p>

-<p>26) Take the number block attached to the Servo Move block and throw it into the trash.</p>
+<p>26) Take the "number" block attached to the "Servo Move" block and throw it into the trash.</p>
 <p><img src="/images/arduino-block/lesson-3/step26.png" /></p>

 <p>27) Drag the "Get Variable" block to the "Servo Move" block and have it use the "Angle" Variable</p>